-- 6. Appropriate scores on Advanced Placement (AP), International Baccalaureate (IB), or College Level Exam Program (CLEP) exams.
+- 4. Successful completion (with a grade of "C" or higher) of a college-level math and/or writing course from a regionally accredited institution.
+Documentation needed: College-issued transcript. - 5.
+Successful completion of college preparatory level courses in writing and/or math from a regionally accredited institution.
+Documentation needed: College-issued transcript. - Appropriate scores on Advanced Placement (AP), International Baccalaureate (IB), or College Level Exam Program (CLEP) exams.
 Documentation needed: Official AP / IB transcript.
-Policies for AP, IB, and CLEP can be found in our catalog. - 7.
+Policies for AP, IB, and CLEP can be found by clicking here. - 7.
 Students who achieve GED College Ready designation on the GED test will be exempt from placement testing.
 Students must submit a GED transcript reflecting a minimum score of 165 in each of these subject areas: Mathematical Reasoning, Reasoning through Language Arts, Science, and Social Studies.